Make Images For Any Purpose

 - NOTE: Your "blankban gif" will be difficult to "see", until you begin to change it using the tools...

-help you along and just hit your browser back button to cancel a
+- Just hit your browser back button to cancel a

 step and redo it...